shprink/conferences/2017/code_once_deploy_everywhere_with_ionic/slides/web_today.md

         </div>
     </div>
     <aside class="notes">
         in cars.
-Indeed Tesla for instance added a Web browser in their cars and this is a real trend in the industry.
+Tesla has integrated a Web browser in their cars and this is a real trend in the industry.
     </aside>
 </section>